 - Frequently blacking out

-Once someone has progressed from abuse to dependency and addiction, they are compulsively using Ambien, so they’re out of control.
+Once someone has progressed from abuse to dependence and addiction, they are compulsively using Ambien, and they are out of control.
 They usually start exhibiting atypical behavior that’s consistent with a substance use disorder, which highlights that obtaining and using Ambien have become the motivations behind the majority of their actions and decisions.

 Some signs of Ambien addiction include: